beepsoft/docker-https-proxy/README.md

-# Outrigger HTTPS Proxy + WebSocket
+# NGINX HTTPS + WebSocket Proxy

 Just a simple fork of

 https://github.com/phase2/docker-https-proxy

-to support websocket proxying for URLs starting with `/websocket`.
+to support websocket proxying for URLs containing `websocket`.

 nginx.xconf.templ has been extended to have